Confined Space Entry Policy

 Effective and Allowable Methods of Guarding an Opening

-Employees entering a confined space shall wear a full body harness at all times while in the space.
+Employees entering a permit required confined space shall wear a full body harness at all times while in the space.
 The harness shall be hooked to a retrieval line leading to a winch and tripod system.
-The entrant shall remain attached to the retrieval line at all times unless worn within the space requires moving to locations that would impede retrieval.
+The entrant shall remain attached to the retrieval line at all times unless the retrieval equipment would increase the overall risk of entry or would not contribute to the rescue of an entrant.

 All hazardous energy sources associated with the confined space that may expose the entrants to potential injury must be isolated prior to entry in accordance with the UF Lock Out/Tag Out policy.